josephsimeon/josephsimeon.github.io/README.md

 <sup>3</sup> Socials are only shown when the screen is not large enough, the socials will sit in the middle of the header.

 <sup>4</sup> Socials sit statically on the right hand side of the window until there isn't room.

+<sup>5</sup>Portfolio uses a parallax like affect that will scroll down leaving everything else to remain static.